branaway/Japid/readme.txt

 * Version History:

+2011/6/11: V0.8.7
+    1. new feature: Any java classes defined in the japidviews/_javatags will be imported in the generated template java code.
+Any static members will be imported too.
+The JapidWebUtil is not enforced anymore and is deprecated.
 2011/6/16: V0.8.6
     1. new feature: use the escape sign as general escape marker for various special markers, such as ~~, ~`, ~@, ~$, ~&, ~%, etc.
     2. new feature: join lines by using back slash "\" immediately followed by a new line.
 Effective anywhere in the template.